Is A Free Psychologist A Real Thing?

 Mental Health Bloggers

 Many psychologists, therapists, and mental health experts have started using the internet to share their thoughts and expertise.
-A blogger worth following does the following: updates their website regularly, interacts with their followers, and gives their readers resources that will help their mental health journey.
-Again, it is important to research the legitimacy of the writer.
+It's important to research the legitimacy of the writer, but a blogger worth following will usually:

-As you can see, there are many ways to get free mental health help, without having to hunt for someone who calls themselves a "free therapist."
-Getting creative with what you can do is the first step towards feeling better.
+As you can see, there are many ways to get free help with mental health issues.
+Finding creative ways to get the help you need may be the first step toward feeling better.

 How to Get a Free Therapist Right Now

 Sometimes free or low-cost mental health clinics are overwhelmed with patients.
 Do not let this deter you from seeking treatment.
-If you are experiencing a mental health emergency, get immediate help.
-Suicide prevention and mental health hotlines are often staffed 24/7 and will not charge you to provide immediate assistance.
-If you are unable to call for help, an online chat option is available too.
+If you're experiencing a mental health emergency, get immediate help.
+Suicide prevention and mental health hotlines are staffed 24/7 and will not charge you for immediate assistance.
+If you're unable to call for help, an online chat option is available, too.

 Treatment Is A Priority

 Untreated mental health disorders can escalate into emergency situations with little notice.
-Do not put off getting treatment if you cannot immediately find "free" resources in your area.
-Most mental health professionals offer some discount or sliding scale payment plans to their patients; you just have to request them.
-Although it may require strict budgeting, but putting a few dollars towards a medical bill, or paying a small fee to get the resources or prescriptions you need, should be seen as a long-term investment in your health.
+Do not put off getting treatment if you cannot immediately find free resources in your area.
+Most mental health professionals offer discounts or sliding scale payment plans upon request.
+Although it may require strict budgeting, saving toward counseling is a long-term investment in your health.

 Be Careful Online

-Not everyone online is who they say they are or comes with the expertise that a true therapist has.
-While there are numerous reputable websites online that offer free counseling, remember that these sites typically rely on volunteers who wish to help others.
-These individuals may or may not have legitimate training in Psychology.
+Not everyone online is who they say they are or has the expertise of a credentialed therapist.
+While there are numerous reputable websites that offer free counseling, remember that these sites typically rely on volunteers who wish to help others.
+These individuals may or may not have legitimate training as a counselor.